Leopard of Rudraprayag

-The Leopard of Rudraprayag was a male man-eating leopard, reputed to have killed over 125 people.
+The Leopard of Rudraprayag was a male man-eating leopard that measured to about 228.6 cm (7 ft 6 in) long, reputed to have killed over 125 people.
 It was eventually killed by hunter and author Jim Corbett.

 Attacks

 The first victim of the leopard was from Benji Village, and was killed in 1918.
 For the next eight years, people were afraid to venture alone at night on the road to the Hindu holy shrines of Kedarnath and Badrinath, for it passed through the leopard's territory, and few villagers left their houses after dark.
 The leopard, preferring human flesh, would break down doors, leap through windows, claw through the mud or thatch walls of huts and drag the occupants out before devouring them.
 According to official records, the leopard killed over 125 people.
-However, Corbett notes that the number of deaths was probably higher due to unreported kills and deaths due to injuries sustained in attacks.
+However, Corbett notes that the number of deaths was probably higher as a result of unreported kills and deaths due to injuries sustained in attacks.

 Hunt for the leopard

 Units of Gurkha soldiers and British soldiers were sent to track it, but failed.
 Attempts to kill the leopard with high powered gin traps and poison also failed.
 Several well-known hunters tried to capture the leopard and the British government offered financial rewards.
 All of this, however, ended in failure.
 In the autumn of 1925, Jim Corbett took it upon himself to try to kill the leopard and, after a ten-week hunt, he successfully did so on 2 May 1926.